iyobo/jollofjs/packages/isvalid/README.md

 The `range` validator supports the same formatting as the array's `len` validator described above.

-#### Date Validators

-Date has no custom validators - though future validators are in the planning.
-Submit an [issue](https://github.com/trenskow/isvalid.js/issues) if you have any suggestions.

-Date does - though - have automatic conversion of ISO-8601 formatted strings.
-See below for more information.

 ## Custom Validators

 Custom validators are for usage when the possibilities of the validation schema falls short.
 Custom validators basically outsources validation to a custom function.